2015 United Kingdom general election in England: Analysis

 The Conservatives emerged as the largest party, increasing both their seats and votes.
 They took seats both from the Liberal Democrats and from the Labour Party, as well as holding on to many of their key marginal seats.

 Labour increased its numbers both in number of votes and seats after making gains against the Liberal Democrats, along with limited gains against the Conservatives, but failed to become the largest party.
 Shadow Chancellor Ed Balls lost his seat in Morley and Outwood to the Conservative candidate Andrea Jenkyns, whilst Ed Miliband resigned as Labour leader.

 The Liberal Democrats lost the vast majority of their seats, going from 43 seats down to just 6.
 Leader Nick Clegg, who saw his nearly 30-point majority in Sheffield Hallam massively reduced to 4.2%, resigned on the morning of the election results.

 UKIP made large gains in the percentage of votes, but failed to retain Rochester and Strood or take any other seats, leading to the resignation of party leader Nigel Farage.
 His resignation was rejected, however, and he subsequently stayed on.

 The Green Party increased their share of the vote and held Brighton Pavilion, but failed to gain any new seats.

-Regional results
+By region

 Regional vote shares and changes are sourced from the House of Commons Library.